virtualstaticvoid/heroku-buildpack-r-build/README.md

 # Building the R binaries for the [heroku-buildpack-r][1] buildpack

+*NOTE: This branch is DEPRECATED.
+Please use the [chroot](https://github.com/virtualstaticvoid/heroku-buildpack-r-build/tree/chroot) branch.*

 The binaries for the build pack can be built using an Heroku application.

 The scripts support specifying the R version and optionally the build version number to use.